ycandau/regexplore/README.md

 ![Syntax errors](./docs/warnings.png)

-- A graph based on the nondeterministic finite automaton (NFA) for the regex is built and updated as the user types the regex.
+- The app displays a graph based on the nondeterministic finite automaton for the regex.
 - Quantifiers are indicated through colors and tags to keep the graph simpler and more readable.
 - Technically the nodes of this graph are the edges of the NFA and vice-versa.
-This transformation also aims for more readability.
+- This transformation also aims to improve the readability of the graph.

 ![Graph](./docs/graph.png)